Wednesday, Sep 22

 The number of people in your vehicle cannot exceed the number of seatbelts.
 Of course — as with all drive-ins — back-seat viewing can be partially obstructed by front seat occupants.
 (Note that all vehicles must park facing the screen, and viewing will be through your windshield.
 We’re not able to accommodate viewings from truck beds or open hatchbacks.)

-If it starts raining during the movie, please shelter in your vehicle.
+In case of inclement weather during the movie, please shelter in your vehicle.
 Light rain will not necessarily stop a screening.
-In the case of lightning, however — with or without rain — we’ll halt the screening.
+In the case of lightning or high winds, however — we’ll halt the screening.
 If it’s necessary to do so, vehicles must exit the lot under the direction of Belcourt staff to ensure everyone can leave safely and efficiently.

 The parking lot will open one hour before the movie’s start time.